EricArcher/banter/README.md

 ## To Do

-* Adding additional event-level data (e.g., calling rate)?
+* Adding additional event-level data (e.g., calling rate for each detector)?
-* What output needs to be available?
+* What text output needs to be available (data.frames to save)?
 * Complete function argument checks
-* Adding plots
+* Summary plots
 * Example data
 * Unit tests
+* Vignettes

 ## Contact